voutilad/kafka-connect-example/README.md

 At this point you should be able to see the example connectors in the UI:

 ![Redpanda Console - Create Connector](./img/redpanda-connect-create-connector.png)

-## Sample PostgreSQL Database
-A sample PostgreSQL database is provided thanks to the Debezium project if you want to play with it as a source or sink.

-It's accessible via the Connect service at `postgres:5432` with a database called `postgres` and a username/password of `postgres:postgres`.
-(Think you can remember that? 😜)

 ## ⚠️ Heads Up!
 The dummy source connector will rapidly fill a target topic with garbage data 😬